OmarAlmighty/MURMURO/README.md

     • Deaf: A person who is not capable of hearing and speaking.
     • Avatar: An animated character that will be used to interact with deaf.

-# Document Conventions
-This document follows the IEEE formatting requirements.
-Use Arial font size 11, or 12 throughout the document for text.
-Use italics for comments.
-Document text should be single spaced and maintain the 1” margins found in this template.
-For Section and Subsection titles, we use bold Arial font.

 # Product Perspective
 The target product is a development of previous related products for the same problem.
 Other sign language translator applications only translate text character by character to its analogous hand gesture and motion.
 Other products translate text by displaying for deaf person a sequence of images or short video clip.
 Other available products are only translation from text/speech to sign language and do not the reverse.
 Most of these products require a hard-coding for translating from one language to another.
 One of available products uses gloves which attempt to convert the motions of a sign language into written or spoken words, but this is unpractical.